Speak to a local memory care advisor 24/7: (888) 595-9951 Sponsored Ad

 Memory care in South Kingstown is on par with the overall costs in Rhode Island but tends to be more expensive than other types of senior living due to the specialized nature of the care provided.
 Families seeking memory care in South Kingstown should consider the various pricing ranges and compare options in nearby cities to ensure they find the best fit for their loved ones' needs and budget.

-Brookdale South Bay is a new dementia care center that has capacity of 80 older adults with dementia.
-Brookdale South Bay includes services such as scheduled transportation, daily living help and color-coordinated rooms to help with memory.
-It is situated at 1959 Kingstown Road, and can provide Alzheimer's care to Wakefield, RI dementia sufferers.
-Brookdale South Bay has a license in Rhode Island to provide care, with license number ALR01473.
+Elms Retirement Residence is a new Alzheimer’s and dementia care center that has capacity of 65 seniors with dementia.
+Elms Retirement Residence provides services such as secure walking paths and courtyard, dressing and grooming assistance and color-coded rooms to assist with memory.
+It is situated at 22 Elm Street, and can offer Alzheimer’s disease and dementia care to Westerly, RI senior citizens.
+Elms Retirement Residence has a license in Rhode Island to provide care, with license number ALR01306.

 When it comes to paying for memory care in South Kingstown, Rhode Island, understanding how different types of insurance and funding options work can help families make informed decisions for their loved ones.
 One of the first questions that often arises is whether Medicare covers memory care costs.
 Here’s a detailed look at how Medicare works in South Kingstown when it comes to paying for memory care services.